 President Trump.

-Yeah, he gets all the time.
+Yeah, he gets to the point.

-Because he calls the CEOs on the phones and tell them what do you think you're doing shipping these jobs overseas?
+Because he calls the CEOs on the phones and tell them, what do you think you're doing shipping these jobs overseas?

-We've given you economic incentives to keep them here in the United States, and he is picking up the phone and actually doing the work to get this done.
+And he is picking up the phone and actually doing the work to get this done.

 And here's the problem that the Democrats have in this race on the economy.